latin-dict/latin-dict.github.io/_online/Whitaker.md

 {% include img-viewer.html img="img/Whitaker-1.png" id="1" %}

+## Usage guidelines

+Dictionary sources, frequencies and other attributes are explained in the [application's documentation](http://archives.nd.edu/whitaker/wordsdoc.htm#DICTIONARY).

 ## States and limitations

 We tried to reformat every possible output, but it is likely you will find some unrecognized lines or unknown abbreviations.
 [Contact us][3], please, about such problems or open issue in the [GitHub repository][4].